fpdf-easytable/fpdf-easytable/README.md

     of the table; it will be printed on the pages that the table split
     Remark: 1.
 In order to work, the table attribute split-row should set as true.
             2. Just the first row where this parameter is set as true will be used as header any other will printed as a normal row.
+            3. For row headers with cells that spans to multiple rows, the last the parameter should be set in the last row of the group.
+See [example 2](https://github.com/fpdf-easytable/fpdf-easytable/blob/master/example-2.pdf)

 *Return values*